edwardayres/datasciencecoursera/Data Science Specialization/03 Getting+Cleaning Data/CourseProject/CodeBook.md

 ### Variables

-The columns included in the output file, 'tidy_data.txt', are listed below:
+The columns included in the output file, `tidy_data.txt`, are listed below:

   * subject - ID for each experiment participant.
   * activity - Physical activity performed by the subject.

 The values in the variables below correspond to the mean of the data collected for each subject performing each activity.
-See 'features_info.txt' for additional information.
+See `features_info.txt` for additional information.
   * tBodyAcc-mean()-X
   * tBodyAcc-mean()-Y
   * tBodyAcc-mean()-Z